neunhoef/shuntingyard/x/X.md

-  1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of the single subexpression that is allowed by Rule 1 above
+  1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of the single subexpression that is allowed by Rule 1 above.
   2. The name is an operator, in this case the canonical representation is a (potentially bracketed) infix expression of the subexpressions.
-  3. The name is an identifier, in this case the canonical representation is one token for the identifier for the name, followed by the correctly bracketed subexpressions.
+  3. The name is an identifier, in this case the canonical representation is (potentially bracketed) one token for the identifier for the name,i followed by the correctly bracketed subexpressions.

 Examples: